toninf/vcenter-vm-deleted-alert/README.md

 Vmware vCenter in its different versions does not allow the option to send alerts due to the deletion of virtual machines(VM).

-This code allows you to read the records of the database associated with the deletion of VM's and send a warning email to whoever needs to know
+This code allows you to read database records associated with the deletion of VM's and send a warning email to whoever needs to know

 <ol>
  <li> Install required libraries</li>